ncoden/ft_printf/README.md

 * 42 norm : http://ncoden.fr/datas/42/norm.pdf (in french)
 * 42 site : http://42.fr

-#### Liscence
+#### Licence
-This library is under the Apache 2.0 Liscence.
+This library is under the Apache 2.0 Licence.
-Please refer to the LISCENCE file for more details.
+Please refer to the LICENCE file for more details.